TRUST IN TURBULENCE

 As the psalmist declares,

-That means when the ground feels unstable, God is not.
-When our situation shifts, God does not.
-When life turns suddenly, God remains faithful.
+Notice the language of the text.
+I’m so thankful the psalmist doesn’t describe God as a distant help or an occasional presence.
+He is our ever-present help.
+That means when life feels unstable, God is not.
+When circumstances shift, God does not.
+When our hearts feel anxious, His presence remains near.
 The turbulence of life doesn’t have the power to relocate God or reduce His love, awareness, or care for us.

 That’s why our circumstances must never be allowed to rewrite our theology.
 We must be careful not to let what we’re walking through redefine what we know to be true about God.
 Difficulty doesn’t cancel His truth.
 Pain doesn’t erase His promises.
 Fear doesn’t get the final word.
 Even when life feels uncertain, God remains faithful, His Word remains steady, and His presence remains near.